yoboujon/ftxui_template/README.md

 ### Logger

 _'Logger'_ is a general Logger that can be instanciated anywhere as a singleton.
-It can have a maximum size for its buffer that can be changed on the go.Each LoggerType can be gathered from each data which can lead to multiple ways to print out a log.
+It can have a maximum size for its buffer that can be changed on the go.
+Each LoggerType can be gathered from each data which can lead to multiple ways to print out a log.

 ```cpp
 Logger& logger = Logger::GetInstance();